 - How many people do I intend to feed?

-- How much left overs do I want?
+- How much leftovers do I want?

 - How big of a Turkey do I need?

-- Do I have all the supplies I need like a roasting pan, turkey baster, cover or foil?
+- Do I have all the supplies I need a roasting pan, turkey baster, cover or foil?

 - Am I going to stuff it?

-Now it is time to add some stock from your turkey giblets, or turkey drippings.
+Depending on how much gravy I need, I may use four to eight tablespoons of Country Crock.
+Once it is melted add four to eight teaspoons of flour until the butter is combined.
+Now it is time to add some stock.
 Start out slow with 1/2 cup at a time whisking as you go.. it is important to do this so the thickening process isn’t lost.
-Once the right quantity and texture has been reached give it a taste test.
-Add salt and pepper if needed.
+Once the right quantity is reached and texture, give it a taste test.
+Add salt and pepper accordingly.

-Viola your done, pour graciously over mashed potatoes and enjoy. 🙂
+Viola your done, poor graciously 🙂

 Disclaimer: Thank you to Good to Know & Unilever Spreads for being a sponsor.
 I was selected for this opportunity as a member of Clever Girls Collective.
 All opinions expressed here are my own.